Anglican Church of Mexico: Ecumenical relations

 Unlike many other Anglican churches, the Anglican Church of Mexico is not a member of the ecumenical World Council of Churches.
 The denomination maintains ecumenical dialogue with the Catholic Church and Orthodox churches.

-The Anglican Church of Mexico considers itself to be a part of the Global Center seeking to reconcile the divide between conservative and liberal provinces in the Anglican Communion while respecting diversity of opinion and practice.
+The Anglican Church of Mexico considers itself to be seeking to reconcile the divide between conservative and liberal provinces in the Anglican Communion while respecting diversity of opinion and practice.